Emergency Medical Services

 970.255.2670

-EMTS 101 Emergency Medical Technician - Basic I3 Credits
+EMTS 115 Emergency Medical Responder 3 Credits

 Fees: Yes.

-EMTS 121 EMT Fundamentals3 Credits
+EMTS 121 EMT Fundamentals 3 Credits

 Introduction to fundamental skills of the Emergency Medical Technician (EMT) student.
 Topics include: EMS systems, well-being of the EMT, communication, and patient assessment.